kirkekrusell/Data-engineering-project/Projects_READMEs/Project_3.md

 ## ClickHouse
 ### 1. Load into ClickHouse
-Since we had trouble with re-running the necessary steps of project 2, we created a small sample database `db_demo.sql` for the simplicity of demonstrating data masking and roles creation.
+**Note:** Since we had trouble with re-running the necessary steps of project 2, we created a small sample database `db_demo.sql` for the simplicity of demonstrating data masking and roles creation.

 Load the sample database into ClickHouse: